Business Succession Planning Checklist

 Get a Business Valuation

 Learning about the actual value of your business can be important when designing a succession plan.
 Hire a CPA (certified public accountant) expert in conducting appraisals.
-You can get a report or talk to a professional to learn about the company’s values and important things to consider.
-Knowing its worth is imperative if you’d like to require selling the business in the succession plan.
+You can get a report or talk to a professional about the company’s values and important things to consider.
+Knowing its worth is imperative if you want to sell the business in the succession plan.

 Address Taxation Implications

 Don’t forget the issue of taxes in succession planning.
 Talk to an estate planning attorney because professionals cover any potential taxation implications.
-Once you know the details, you can decide on the most suitable succession method.
-Your business plan can include a section that explains what taxes they’ll need to pay to the future owner.
+Once you know the details, you can choose the most suitable succession method.
+Your business plan can include a section explaining what taxes they’ll need to pay the future owner.
 It can help them settle in easier once they take over the business.

 Choose Your Business Successor